 Deciem says: “Buffet” – If you’re not too sure which peptide to go for, “Buffet” is an excellent choice, to begin with.
 It features a comprehensive array of complex technologies within a single serum to target various visible signs of ageing all at once (such as static or dynamic lines and wrinkles, sagging and loss of elasticity).

 Deciem says: “Buffet” + Copper Peptides 1% – All the goodness of “Buffet” with the additional benefits of a 1% concentration of GHK-Cu (Copper Tripeptide), which focuses on the maintenance of general skin health by encouraging the skin to enter a constant state of repair.
 This aims to ward against loss of skin elasticity, firmness and plumpness and to help ‘undo’ the impact of our stress-filled, busy lifestyle.

 Matrixyl 10% + HA – a very high-strength peptide formula to visibly target the look of static (always there) and dynamic (forming with muscle motion) wrinkles.

 The Ordinary Argireline

-Argireline Solution 10% – a super lightweight solution that targets signs of aging by improving the appearance of areas of the skin prone to dynamic folds (i.e. around the eyes & forehead).
+Argireline Solution 10% – a super lightweight solution that targets signs of ageing by improving the appearance of areas of the skin prone to dynamic folds (i.e. around the eyes & forehead).